A geometric model of synthetic filtrations via context-dependent time: Conclusion

 \section{Conclusion}

-In this work we proposed a geometric framework for \emph{synthetic filtrations}, extending the classical notion of filtrations in probability theory.
+In this work we proposed a geometric and homological framework for \emph{synthetic filtrations}, extending the classical notion of filtrations in probability theory.
 By introducing the category $\bSigma$, which enriches the simplex category $\bDelta$ with context-dependent time, we captured the idea that the present may arise from the synthesis of multiple possible pasts.

-This categorical extension provides a natural setting for analyzing uncertainty not only in parameters but also in contexts.
+The homological analysis of $\bSigma$-filtrations revealed that conditional expectations can be organized into a chain complex, leading to homology groups that quantify structural inconsistencies or redundancies within probabilistic evolution.
+These ``probabilistic homology classes’’ express how information fails to glue perfectly across contexts, providing an algebraic measure of uncertainty beyond variance or entropy.

-As a concrete realization, we developed \emph{Dirichlet filtrations}, where probability measures on simplices are induced by Dirichlet distributions.
-This construction highlighted two sources of uncertainty: parameter uncertainty, which reflects variability within probabilistic models, and contextual uncertainty, which arises from the multiplicity of possible pasts.
-Furthermore, we showed that Bayesian updating can be formulated as the categorical update of a Dirichlet functor, offering a new interpretation of learning within our framework.
+As a concrete realization, we developed Dirichlet filtrations, where probability measures on simplices are induced by Dirichlet distributions.
+This construction highlighted two complementary sources of uncertainty: parameter uncertainty, reflecting stochastic variability within models, and contextual uncertainty, arising from the multiplicity of possible pasts.
+Furthermore, we showed that Bayesian updating can be formulated as a categorical transformation of a Dirichlet functor, offering a new interpretation of learning within our framework.

-The theory of synthetic filtrations opens several directions for further research.
+The theory of synthetic filtrations thus unites geometric, homological, and Bayesian viewpoints.
+It opens several directions for further research.
 One avenue is the extension to continuous time and its relationship with classical stochastic processes though there need some jumps to find appropriate continuous geometric structures.
-Another is the exploration of homological and topological invariants of $\bSigma$-filtrations, potentially connecting with homotopy theory.
+Another is the study of higher-dimensional homology invariants of $\bSigma$-filtrations, potentially connecting with homotopy theory.
 Finally, applications in finance and economics, where information often arrives in context-sensitive and non-linear ways, represent a promising field of study.

 Overall, synthetic filtrations provide a unifying geometric and categorical language for modeling time, uncertainty, and information, enriching both the theory of probability and its applications.